Updated June 2024–Are you dreaming of visiting Ireland? Is the cost of a vacation to the Emerald Isle a mystery to you?

 There are many places where you can buy souvenirs, including the various gift shops around Ireland, the duty-free areas of Dublin and Shannon airports, as well as popular tourist attractions like the Bunratty Folk Park, a short distance from Shannon.

-If you’re looking for other gifts that are distinctly Irish, I’d suggest that you combine your love of Irish-made goods with a sightseeing activity.
+If you’re looking for other gifts that are distinctly Irish, I’d suggest you combine your love of Irish-made goods with a sightseeing activity.

 I will say that many of these items are pricey, but totally worth it if you want something that is genuinely Irish.